 This Administration has done and will do everything it can to provide maximum opportunity for private growth.

-You know what has been done already in this Administration.
+You know what has been done already in this Administration:

-The 7 per cent tax credit for new business investment.
+The 7 per cent tax credit for business investment in new equipment.

 The sweeping reform of tax treatment of depreciation -- and this was liberalized again early this year.